 What to Serve with Focaccia

-But it’s also perfect to accompany your salads or soups!
+But it’s also perfect to accompany your salads, soups or stew!

 You can also make focaccia sandwich bread, cut your focaccia in the middle and fill it with the toppings you like best.